nwchemgit/nwchem-wiki/Compiling-NWChem.md

 | ATLAS       | <http://math-atlas.sf.net>                                                                    |
 | Cray LibSci | Available only on Cray hardware, it is automatically linked when compiling on Cray computers. |

 _**New since release 7.0.0 (after commit [6b0a971](https://github.com/nwchemgit/nwchem/commit/6b0a971207e776f43dec81974014e86caf8cee61#diff-1750a4dcc9a0a9b1773d275e96c46a1e ))**_:  If BLASOPT is defined, the LAPACK_LIB environment variable must be set up, too.
 LAPACK_LIB must provide the location of the library containing the LAPACK routines.
-For example, OpenBLAS provides the full suite of LAPACK routines, therefore in this case LAPACK_LIB can be set to the same vale as BLASOPT
+For example, OpenBLAS provides the full suite of LAPACK routines, therefore, in this case, LAPACK_LIB can be set to the same value as BLASOPT
 ```
 export BLASOPT=-lopenblas
 export LAPACK_LIB=-lopenblas